nerminkekic/ArchiveFolderScripts/README.txt

 3. DisplayFiles.py displays the actaull file names, with last modified date in each Work sub directory that are three months and older.

+4. EAMonthlyReport.py is a script that i wrote to obtain monthly archive and retreive volume for each customer.
+I manage a LTA storage service and it was very important for the organization to be able to see archives and retreives volume for each of the customers.